George Meegan: Democracy Reaches the Kids

 From these worldwide journeys emerged the principles of Democracy Reaches the Kids (DRTK)—beginning with the question, "What does each individual child, at the beginning of that great challenge and adventure we call life, need to be successful in the 21st century?"
 The aim is for education to encompass the whole world of the childhood experience, especially for those kids who do not fit in (like Meegan himself), with holistic education.
 Though DRTK was never put out for public sale, George distributed them continually while resupplying from the Bangkok publisher.

 DRTK proposes that environment—both local and planetary—is the key in the battle of nature and nurture.
 The six-month pilot program for communities includes environment, culture, health, communication, computer, and social skills, plus a bit of money management.
 Then the distinguishing topics: talents, inspiration, activities, dreams... inherent to each child, which modern state schooling ignores or suppresses.
 Meegan suggests that the framework of DRTK enables the individual to soar beyond the nation, while creating an informed and caring citizenry.

 Meegan articulated his vision and challenge for the 2010s as 'pioneering the route whereby all our children can become the best they can be.'

 "This goes beyond mere academics (whose second meaning is 'pointlessness'), and where the students are happier with real focus on what they see as naturally important.
 No more graffiti scarring.
 No more bullying.
 No more one in three kids heading for diabetes.
 Gifted kids getting there years before they would have otherwise.
 No more pressure from age 3 to… I suspect it would have nipped Columbine."

-There have been many attempts throughout the history of education to improve the world, but George's is aided by the aforementioned unique E11 (US Alien of Extraordinary Ability) visa—the only ever issued in child education, most commonly called 'extraordinary capacity.'
+George's aforementioned unique E11 (US Alien of Extraordinary Ability) visa is the only ever issued in child education, most commonly called 'extraordinary capacity.'
 The US government only grants the E11 if it establishes that a green card applicant is one of the very best in his field of endeavour.